Developing our campus

-Work has already begun – discover our latest major projects.
+Work has already begun – discover our latest major projects below.

 Future Technology Centre

 Our new Future Technology Centre (FTC) will be home to innovative engineers of the future.
 It's where our students will get hands-on experience of specialist technology, and develop creative answers to the next generation of challenges facing the world.

 Costing £12 million to complete, we've equipped it to the highest standard with the help of £5 million from the Office for Students (formerly the Higher Education Funding Council for England) and £1.05m from the Solent Local Enterprise Partnership.
 It's further proof of our long-standing expertise in engineering.

 Located in our northern quarter, the FTC is an extension to the east side of Portland building.
 It was designed to complement the surrounding architecture.